supanpanCn/npm-only-allow/readme.md

 # params
 * PM
   > Set the package manager
-* server
-  > Specifies whether to run in the 'postinstall' or 'start' phase
-* lang
+* lang （en or zh）
-  > Set the language category for error messages to be output , Default to Chinese
+  > Set the language category for error messages to be output , Default to English

 # Sample environment
 `node v14.19.0`